Regulatory Applications

 Please reference the IRB website for additional details and contact OCR Regulatory at psom-ind-ide@pobox.upenn.edu for additional guidance.

-The FDA also has an informative website for preparing IDE Applications. and has templates, as well as work instructions on how to submit your application.
+The FDA also has an informative website for preparing IDE Applications and has templates and instructions on the submission process.